Since we do all of our accounting at the end of the financial year it only makes sense to see how we did in terms of savings in July.

 Buying ETFs Walkthrough

-Select the ASX (Australian Stock Exchange) code that you want to purchase (a list of all Vanguard listed ETFs can be found here)
+Select the ASX (Australian Stock Exchange) code that you want to purchase (a list of all Vanguard listed ETFs can be found here) or use the search function

 Enter in how many units you wish to purchase